Baggette/portable-apps/README.md

 [`^^^ Back to top ^^^`](#portable-apps)
 <br>
-Description: Google Chrome is a free web browser developed and maintained by Google.
+Google Chrome is a free web browser developed and maintained by Google.
 It is available for Windows, Mac, and Linux operating systems, as well as for Android and iOS mobile devices.
 Chrome is known for its speed, stability, and security.
 It also has a large library of extensions and apps that can be added to the browser to customize and enhance the browsing experience

 1. Head to [this website](https://portableapps.com/downloading/?a=GoogleChromePortable&s=s&p=&d=pa&n=Google%20Chrome%20Portable&f=GoogleChromePortable_109.0.5414.120_online.paf.exe) and it will start downloading the exe
 2. Run the downloaded exe and select where to install it (eg: your usb drive)